DUTIES AND RESPONSIBILITIES:

 * Provide assistance to the IACHR Section on Thematic and Country Monitoring of Human Rights, including all Thematic Rapporteurships and Thematic Units; the IACHR Section of Processing of Petitions, Cases and Precautionary Measures; the IACHR Section on Training, the IACHR Commissioners, the IACHR Office of the Executive Secretary and other entities, assisting in the commissioning of research and ensuring linkage with overall advocacy agenda, including participation in the development of strategic work plans and budgets for communication and advocacy strategies.

-* Create, develop, execute and permanently update all graphic aspects of the IACHR institutional identity, applying the latest technological developments and the
+* Create, develop, execute and permanently update all graphic aspects of the IACHR institutional identity, applying the latest technological developments.

 * Develop a visual identity for every thematic and country report issued by the IACHR, which includes working with the legal staff that elaborated the report, creating a concept and deciding on the graphic metaphors to be used on the cover of the report and all communication products to be elaborated for its dissemination, ensuring the execution of these products maintain the visual identity defined for the report and coherence with the general institutional identity of the Commission.